 When you have children to consider, taking your ex to court and getting bogged down with a protracted, antagonistic divorce process is going to be detrimental to all of you.
 If possible, trying to take a cooperative approach is always best, and there are several out-of-court alternatives that may help you to come to a positive resolution.
 Mediation, collaborative family law, and family arbitration are all effective and productive methods of dispute resolution that keep children’s wellbeing at the centre of the process.
 These methods of separation aim to minimise blame and animosity, encouraging you and your ex to work together collaboratively instead of going head to head.

-For more information on separation, mediation, collaborative family law, family arbitration, and parenting after divorce, the friendly family lawyers at Frances Lindsay & Co are here to take the weight off your shoulders.children's issues, divorce, resolution, separation
+For more information on separation, mediation, collaborative family law, family arbitration, and parenting after divorce, the friendly family lawyers at Frances Lindsay & Co are here to take the weight off your shoulders.Tags: children's issues, divorce, resolution, separation